-Is Bogota safe for travelers in 2020?
+Is Bogota safe for travelers?

 Bogota is one of the great Capital cities of South America and a great springboard to be able to see Colombia.